Drinking water

 • Flow at point of supply generally exceeds 15 litres per minute.

 • Pressure at point of supply generally ranges from 20m to 60m static head.
+It is the pressure that forces water through the pipes.

 • Ongoing maintenance and operation of the network and facilities ensures functionality and availability of service.